FPGAtestbed/fpga-workshop-hostside-material/README.md

 1. follow [the workbench installation instructions](https://carpentries.github.io/sandpaper-docs/index.html#setup)
 2. clone this repository
-3. open `R` or RStudio inside the cloned repo
+3. from inside the cloned repo, run `R -e 'sandpaper::serve()'`
-4. run `sandpaper::serve()`
+4. point your browser to the outputted URI
-5. if your browser does not automatically open the rendered site, manually open the site located in `<repo_dir>/site/docs/index.html`
+5. the output will automatically update as you edit markdown files

 [workbench]: https://carpentries.github.io/sandpaper-docs/